Filmed in NC Fund

 The Filmed in NC Fund supports emerging and established artists with a proven record for producing singular and original work, exhibiting potential for meaningful community impact and generating substantial economic activity in North Carolina.
 Projects at various stages of production (existing and new projects) are eligible to apply.
-The program supports narrative, documentary and experimental films and videos.
-The program prioritizes funding for female, African American and Latinx filmmakers.
-Read more about the 2019 Grant Recipients projects HERE.
+The program supports narrative, documentary, and experimental films.
+The program prioritizes funding for female, African American, and Latinx filmmakers.

 2019 Filmed in NC awardees:

 - Kamara Thomas for Country Soul Songbook, a documentary series tracing the common roots of country and soul music through the stories and travels of North Carolina songwriters.